-We say a HKSs is \emph{socially stable} if independently of the update steps the influence network is always equal to the social network.
+We say an HKS is \emph{socially stable} if, independently of the update steps, the influence network is always equal to the social network.
 For these systems, we can prove a better upper bound on the expected number of steps needed to reach a $\delta$-stable state.
-Examples for such graphs are the path, where all the nodes are positioned with equal distance of at most $\eps$ and the graph from \cref{rem:RemakTightniss}, if the social network for the latter is reduced to the set of edges in $\Et{0}$.
+Examples of such graphs are the path, where all the nodes are positioned with equal distance of at most $\eps$, as well as the graph from \cref{rem:RemakTightniss} if the social network for the latter is reduced to the set of edges in $\Et{0}$.